Under-soil heating

 Under-soil heating is a method used in various sports stadia (with a grass surface) which heats the underside of the pitch to avoid any elements from bad weather, such as snow and ice, from building up and ultimately helps the club avoid having to postpone any matches.
+The first ground in England to have under-soil heating installed was Goodison Park in 1958.